-- Intersex is an umbrella term, a spectrum to describe innate variations of sex characteristics (VSC) regarding reproductive organs / internal or external sex / genital characteristics, hormonal structure and/or levels and/or chromosomal patterns that are different from the definition of male or female.
+Intersex is an umbrella term, a spectrum to describe innate variations of sex characteristics (VSC) regarding reproductive organs / internal or external sex / genital characteristics, hormonal structure and/or levels and/or chromosomal patterns that are different from the definition of male or female.
 Intersex children are either boys or girls.
-Intersex should be distinguished from gender identity (e.g. non-binary gender identity, men/boys or women/girls).ii The UN estimates that at least 1.7% of the population have been born with intersex traits.iii Like any human being, intersex people may later in life have a non-binary gender-identity or have any kind of sexual orientation (lesbian, gay, bisexual or heterosexual etc.).
-People with a VSC are therefore as diverse as the rest of the Swiss population (endosex people). - Mostly, medical interventions are not proportionate but aim to fit the child into a socio-medical norm.
-We understand modifications of sex characteristics as all forms of modifying internal or external sex / genital characteristics and as harmful practices.iv genital surgeries, gonadectomies, partial clitoris amputations, dilation of a surgically created vagina on girls, plastic surgeries on the vulva, vagina, plastic surgeries of the scrotum, testicles, and penis, including 'corrections' of hypospadias, and other irreversible interventions such as sterilizing procedures, ovariectomies, hysterectomies, involving medical treatment that terminates or permanently reduces reproductive autonomy - unless such interventions are lifesaving and of crucial importance for the health of the child.v.
-Prenatal 'therapies' with dexamethasone and selective abortion cannot strictly be considered a modification of sex characteristics but aim to prevent children being born with an enlarged clitoris.
+Intersex should be distinguished from gender identity (e.g. non-binary gender identity, men/boys or women/girls).
+The UN estimates that at least 1.7% of the population have been born with intersex traits.
+Like any human being, intersex people may later in life have a non-binary gender-identity or have any kind of sexual orientation (lesbian, gay, bisexual or heterosexual etc.).
+People with a VSC are therefore as diverse as the rest of the Swiss population (endosex people).

+Mostly, medical interventions are not proportionate but aim to fit the child into a socio-medical norm.
+We understand modifications of sex characteristics as all forms of modifying internal or external sex / genital characteristics and as harmful practices and inhuman or degrading treatment.iii genital surgeries, gonadectomies, partial clitoris amputations, dilation of a surgically created vagina on girls, plastic surgeries on the vulva, vagina, plastic surgeries of the scrotum, testicles, and penis, including 'corrections' of hypospadias, and other irreversible interventions such as sterilizing procedures, ovariectomies, hysterectomies, involving medical treatment that terminates or permanently reduces reproductive autonomy - unless such interventions are lifesaving and of crucial importance for the health of the child.iv